THE DECLARATION OF RIGHTS OF THE NEGRO

 VI.

-The physicians of our race are denied the right to attend their patients while in the public hospitals of the cities and states where they reside in certain parts of the United States.
+the right to attend their patients while in the public hospitals of the cities and states where they reside in certain parts

-Our children are forced to attend inferior separate schools for shorter terms than white children and the public school funds are unequally divided between the white and colored schools.
+Our children are forced to attend inferior separate schools for shorter terms than white children

 VII.

-We are discriminated against and denied an equal chance to earn wages for the support of our families, and in many instances are refused admission into labor unions, and nearly everywhere are paid smaller wages than white men.
+denied an equal chance to earn wages for the support of our families, and in many instances are refused admission into labor

 VIII.

-In Civil Service and departmental offices we are everywhere discriminated against and made to feel that to be a Black man in Europe, America and the West Indies is equivalent to being an outcast and a leper among the races of men, no matter what the character and attainments of the Black man may be.
+offices we are everywhere discriminated against and made to feel that to be a Black man in Europe, America and the West Indies

 IX

-In the British and other West Indian Islands and colonies, Negroes are secretly and cunningly discriminated against, and denied those fuller rights of government to which white citizens are appointed, nominated and elected.
+and other West Indian Islands and colonies, Negroes are secretly and cunningly discriminated against, and denied those fuller

 X.

-That our people in those parts are forced to work for lower wages than the average standard of white men and are kept in conditions repugnant to good civilized tastes and customs.
+forced to work for lower wages than the average standard of white men and are kept in conditions repugnant to good civilized

 XI.

-That the many acts of injustice against members of our race before the courts of law in the respective islands and colonies are of such nature as to create disgust and disrespect for the white man's sense of justice.
+members of our race before the courts of law in the respective islands and colonies are of such nature as to create disgust

 XII.

-Against all such inhuman, unchristian and uncivilized treatment we here and now emphatically protest, and invoke the condemnation of all mankind.
+and uncivilized treatment we here and now emphatically protest, and invoke the condemnation of all mankind.

-In order to encourage our race all over the world and to stimulate it to a higher and grander destiny, we demand and insist on the following Declaration of Rights:
+In order to encourage our race all over the world and to stimulate it to a higher and grander

 1.